googleforgames/agones/install/README.md

 You can also find the install.yaml in the latest `agones-install` zip from the [releases](https://github.com/GoogleCloudPlatform/agones/releases) archive.

-> Note: Installing Agones with the `intall.yaml` will setup the TLS certificates stored in this repository for securing
+> Note: Installing Agones with the `install.yaml` will setup the TLS certificates stored in this repository for securing
 > kubernetes webhooks communication.
-If you want to generates new certificates or use your own,
+If you want to generate new certificates or use your own,
 > we recommend using the helm installation.

 ## Install using Helm